 - Details about the role

 - Minimum requirements

 - How to apply

-3. You’re getting a tonne of applications, but no one is qualified.
+3. You're getting a tonne of applications to your job ad, but no one is qualified.

 No one wants to spend countless hours parsing through CVs.
 Quality matters more than quantity when it comes to job applicants.
-An effective job description and inside look at the company can help you weed out talent that’s not a good fit.
+An effective job description and inside look at the company can help you avoid this recruitment challenge by weeding out talent that's not a good fit.
 To create an effective job description, consider the following tips:

 - Tailor the mission to the job